EugeniaMatveeva/em-tweet-sentiment-extraction/README.md

 Sentiment and tweet text are concatenated with a separator as two sentences.

-- BERT (using last 2 hidden outputs, for st)
+- BERT base (using last 2 hidden outputs, for st)

 - Dropout (0.1)

 - Linear layer (2 outputs for start abd end positions)

 Cross Entropy loss is used, total loss is sum for losses of of start and end words.
-Used Adam optimizer.
+Used AdamW optimizer and constant schedule with warmup for learning rate.

-Submission score is 0.696.
+Trained 5 models on 5 folds.

-Next step would be to fine tune parameters using cross validation.
+Final score on leaderboard was 0.705

 *ViktorPokazanyev (@wildyagup)*
 1. RoBERTa baseline: